 What Makes Ray Ban Different:

 ’’Never Hide’’.
-Ray Ban wearers are mavericks who are unafraid of convention.
+Ray-Ban wearers are mavericks who are unafraid of the convention.

 - They approached prominent creatives to share their stories on Ray-Ban.com.

-- They craft fictional characters and scenarios to tell their story in advertising campaign.
+- They craft fictional characters and scenarios to tell their story in an advertising campaign.

 By associating these characters and stories with their brand, Ray Ban’s brand takes on their personality and qualities.